 Mark enjoys outdoor activities (including boating, hunting, fishing, and kayaking………to name just a few) and is excited to pair his passion for taking on challenges with his service to the SDWEA board.

-Meghan is the Senior Manager of Wind Operations at sPower, headquartered in Salt Lake City, UT.
-Her team oversees the operations of the Prevailing Wind Park just outside of Avon, South Dakota.
-Meghan is active in the American Wind Energy Association and is currently a session chair for the American Wind Energy Association’s 2021 Operations and Maintenance Conference.
-Prior to sPower, Meghan worked for another Renewable Independent Power Producer in Charlottesville, Virginia.
+Meghan is the Director of Asset Management at Longroad Energy, headquartered in Boston, MA.
+Her team oversees the operations of both Wind and Solar assets across the United States.
+Meghan is active in the American Clean Power Association and is currently a session chair for the American Clean Power Association’s 2021 Operations and Maintenance Conference.
+Prior to Longroad, Meghan worked for another two other Renewable Independent Power Producers.

 Meghan holds a B.A. degree in Political Science and Business Economics from the University of Maine.
 In addition, she has her JD and MBA from Suffolk University.
-Meghan and her husband, Nathan, reside in Salt Lake City.
+Meghan and her husband, Nathan, reside in New Hampshire.

 Vic Simmons was born and raised in eastern South Dakota.
 After graduating from South Dakota State University, the electric utility industry came calling.
 Vic has worked on many different projects in over 35 years with Rushmore Electric Power Cooperative and over 42 years in the utility industry.
 He has been the CEO and General Manager for Rushmore for the last 21 years.